Northern Ireland to shut restaurants and suspend school in strictest UK lockdown

 The United Kingdom as a whole has been reporting record numbers of daily infections, and the highest number of deaths since early summer.

-The government of the Irish Republic will consider whether to respond to the new measures and impose additional restrictions in areas close to the open Northern Ireland border where infection levels are also very high, Prime Minister Leo Varadkar said earlier on Wednesday.
+The government of the Irish Republic will consider later on Wednesday whether to respond to the new measures and impose additional restrictions close to the open Northern Ireland border where infection levels are also very high, Deputy Prime Minister Leo Varadkar said.

-Ireland has had stricter restrictions in place since last week, with all indoor restaurant dining and non-essential travel banned, but Varadkar said more measures may be needed.
+Ireland has had stricter restrictions in place since last week, with all indoor restaurant dining and non-essential travel banned but schools still open.
+Varadkar said more measures may be needed.

-Northern Ireland’s health department reported 863 new COVID-19 cases on Tuesday and seven more deaths, meaning it has had 334 cases per 100,000 people in the past seven days.

 Our Standards: The Thomson Reuters Trust Principles.